seankross/the-unix-workbench/docs/05-Bash-Programming.md

 - Limiting a program to only doing one thing reduces the length of the program, and the shorter a program is the easier it is to fix if it contains bugs or if it needs to be revised.
-- Writing short programs also helps the users of your code understand what's going on in your code in the evet that they need to read your code.
+- Writing short programs also helps the users of your code understand what's going on in your code in the event that they need to read your code.
 Reading a poem induces a different cognitive load compared to reading a novel.
 - Folks who don't read the source code of your program (most users won't - they shouldn't have to) will be able to understand the inputs, outputs, and side effects of your program more easily.
 - Using small programs to write a new program will increase the likelihood that the new program will also be small. **Composability** is the concept of stringing small programs together to create a new program.

 The concept of composability in Unix is best illustrated by the use of the pipe